grz0zrg/fas/README.md

 ### Sampler

-Granular synthesis with grain start index of 0 and min/max duration of 1/1 can be used to trigger samples as-is like a regular sampler, samples are loaded from the `grains` folder.
+Granular synthesis with grain start index of 0 and min/max duration of 1/1 can be used to trigger samples as-is like a regular sampler, samples are loaded from the `grains` directory.

 ### Subtractive synthesis